Central nervous system viral disease: Children

-Meningitis is a very common in children.
+Meningitis is very common in children.
 Newborns can develop herpes virus infections through contact with infected secretions in the birth canal.
 Other viral infections are acquired by breathing air contaminated with virus-containing droplets exhaled by an infected person.
 Arbovirus infections are acquired from bites by infected insects (called epidemic encephalitis).
 Viral central nervous system infections in newborns and infants usually begin with fever.
 The inability of infants to communicate directly makes it difficult to understand their symptoms.
 Newborns may have no other symptoms and may initially not otherwise appear ill.
 Infants older than a month or so typically become irritable and fussy and refuse to eat.
 Vomiting is common.
 Sometimes the soft spot on top of a newborn's head (fontanelle) bulges, indicating an increase in pressure on the brain.
 Because irritation of the meninges is worsened by movement, an infant with meningitis may cry more, rather than calm down, when picked up and rocked.
 Some infants develop a strange, high-pitched cry.
 Infants with encephalitis often have seizures or other abnormal movements.
 Infants with severe encephalitis may become lethargic and comatose and then die.
 To make the diagnosis of meningitis or the diagnosis of encephalitis, doctors do a spinal tap (lumbar puncture) to obtain cerebrospinal fluid (CSF) for laboratory analysis in children.